-Table \ref{empirical_application_reject} reports the results of the LR and LR$_m$ tests at the $1\%$, $5\%$ and $10\%$ significance levels.
-The Sup-LR and Sup-LR$_m$ both reject the null hypothesis for $r=1,2,3$.
-We also use the sup-LR and sup-LR$_m$ to estimate the break date.
-The sup-LR and sup-LR$_m$ show that the break date occurs in Jan 2020 ($\hat k=121$) regardless of the number of factors.
 Figure \ref{empirical_QML_value} shows the values of LR and LR$_m$ with different $k$.
-The red and black horizontal line are the $1\%$ LR critical value and $1\%$ LR$_m$ critical value, respectively.
-The green and blue curves are the values of LR and LR$_m$, respectively.
-The red and blue points are the maximum points of LR and LR$_m$, respectively.
-The break date in Jan 2020 means that the employment has been changed to a new regime since February 2020, which is consistent with the observation the stock market also fell sharply in late February.
+The red and black horizontal lines are the $1\%$ sup-LR critical value and the $1\%$ sup-LR$_m$ critical value, respectively.
+The green and blue curves are the values of the LR and the LR$_m$ statistics, respectively.
+The red and blue points are the maximum points of the LR and the LR$_m$, respectively.
+The break date in January 2020 means that employment has been changed to a new regime since February 2020, which is consistent with the observation that the stock market also fell sharply in late February.

 We also separately performed LR and LR$_m$ tests on each single factor and found that all of them rejected the null hypothesis at the 1$\%$, 5$\%$, and 10$\%$ significance levels, except for the LR$_m$ test on the third factor at the 1$\%$ and 5$\%$ significance levels.
 The breakpoint positions for these single factors were identified at January 2020, February 2020, and March 2020, respectively.
 To explore the variations in factor contribution over time, we calculated the proportion of explained variation by summing the first three eigenvalues of $X_{\hat k}^{(i)} X_{\hat k}^{(i)'}$ and dividing it by the trace of $X_{\hat k}^{(i)} X_{\hat k}^{(i)'}$, $i=1,2$ for data before and after the breakpoint.
 The results showed a significant increase in the proportion of explained variation value, from $0.227$ before the breakpoint to $0.428$ after the breakpoint, indicating a stronger degree of co-movement of employment across different industries during the pandemic.